grentank/create-react-ssr-layout/README.md

 npx create-react-ssr-layout
 ```

 It will create all essential files and directories to launch a server.
+By default dependencies will not be installed.
+Run `npm run deps` or add a flag  `-i` or `--install` to install all dependencies automatically.

-However this package will not install dependencies.
-You can either configure them by your own or use `npm run deps` to install all at once.
+If you don't want to install all of the provided dependencies you can configure them by yourself.
+Check the `npm run deps` script in `package.json` to extract the required packages.

 ## Quick start

-After executing the `npx create-react-ssr-layout` install all dependencies with
+Execute this package with `-i` to create required files and install all dependencies

 ```
-npm run deps
+npx create-react-ssr-layout -i
 ```

 To launch the server use